Clays Lane Estate: Mutual Housing Cooperatives in London

-Although the housing cooperative model never developed extensively in London, a few other cooperative housing projects were trialled at around the same time as Clays Lane, with similar aims and organisational structures.
-A comparable (but smaller) housing co-operative with 40 flats and 20 shared houses was created south side of the river Thames at the Thamesmead Housing Co-operative, however it was dissolved in the 1990s.
-In Deptford the Deptford Housing Co-operative - built in 1978 with 138 residences - as well as the Sanford Housing Co-operative - built in 1973 with 146 residences - nearby are still operating as a housing cooperatives.
+A newbuild mutual housing co-operative with 40 flats and 20 shared houses was created at the Thamesmead Housing Co-operative, but it was dissolved in the 1990s.
+In Deptford the Deptford Housing Co-operative - built in 1978 with 138 residences continues to operate as does the nearby Sanford Housing Co-operative - built in 1973 with 146 residences - still operate as a housing cooperatives.
+Ekarro Housing Co-operative in Stockwell is a smaller co-op owning older property and a converted former church with a minority of properties held on a shared-ownership basis.